vjkarthik1987/Employee-Social-Network/TO_DO_LATER.md

 - Birthdays and anniversaries should come in the feed
 - Follow Feature
 - Add Links
+- Hashtags
-- Hashtags and ~~Mentions~~
+- ~~Mentions~~
 - If profile pic is not given, use a circle with the first letter of the first name
 - Page reload without refresh
-- Moderator view improve
+- Moderator view improve (essentially images and everything should come)
 - Seperate area for polls and announcements
 - Correct the poll admin page
-- Moderation queue should come
+- ~~Moderation queue should come~~
 - Improve the comment page
 - Add Show Chat History Button
 - Photo should be bigger in post (based on number of photos)
+- Close poll button
+- If there is no avatar, then initials should come
+- Define gamification - posts, likes, reactions, comments
+- Post from here to MS Teams
+- Unpin post from announcements
+-